Reproductive isolation: Hybrid sterility

 A hybrid may have normal viability but is typically deficient in terms of reproduction or is sterile.
 This is demonstrated by the mule and in many other well known hybrids.
 In all of these cases sterility is due to the interaction between the genes of the two species involved; to chromosomal imbalances due to the different number of chromosomes in the parent species; or to nucleus-cytoplasmic interactions such as in the case of Culex described above.

 Hinnies and mules are hybrids resulting from a cross between a horse and a donkey or between a mare and a donkey, respectively.
 These animals are nearly always sterile due to the difference in the number of chromosomes between the two parent species.
 Both horses and donkeys belong to the genus Equus, but Equus caballus has 64 chromosomes, while Equus asinus only has 62.
 A cross will produce offspring (mule or hinny) with 63 chromosomes, that will not form pairs, which means that they do not divide in a balanced manner during meiosis.
 In the wild, the horses and donkeys ignore each other and do not cross.
 In order to obtain mules or hinnies it is necessary to train the progenitors to accept copulation between the species or create them through artificial insemination.

 The sterility of many interspecific hybrids in angiosperms has been widely recognised and studied.

 Interspecific sterility of hybrids in plants has multiple possible causes.
 These may be genetic, related to the genomes, or the interaction between nuclear and cytoplasmic factors, as will be discussed in the corresponding section.
-Nevertheless, it is important to note that in plants, hybridization is a stimulus for the creation of new species – the contrary to the situation in animals.
+Nevertheless, in plants, hybridization is a stimulus for the creation of new species – the contrary to the situation in animals.

 Although the hybrid may be sterile, it can continue to multiply in the wild by asexual reproduction, whether vegetative propagation or apomixis or the production of seeds.

 Indeed, interspecific hybridization can be associated with polyploidia and, in this way, the origin of new species that are called allopolyploids.
-Rosa canina, for example, is the result of multiple hybridizations. or there is a type of wheat that is an allohexaploid that contains the genomes of three different species.
+Rosa canina, for example, is the result of multiple hybridizations.
+The common wheat (Triticum aestivum) is an allohexaploid (allopolyploid with six chromosome sets) that contains the genomes of three different species.